-- (2) Requests for expedited or emergency consideration by this court must be personally served on all counsel and any party not represented by counsel. - (3) When reasonable, considering such factors as the immediacy of the relief sought, distance, and cost, service on a party must be by a manner at least as expeditious as the manner used to file the paper with the court. - (4) Service by mail or by commercial carrier is complete on mailing or delivery to the carrier.
-Service by electronic means is complete on transmission, unless the party making service is notified that the paper was not received by the party served. - (5) When authorized to do so under this court's rules and administrative orders, a party may use the court's transmission equipment to make electronic service under Rule 25 (c)(1)(D). - (d) Proof of Service. - (1) A paper presented for filing must contain either of the following: - (A) an acknowledgment of service by the person served; or - (B) proof of service consisting of a statement by the person who made service certifying: - (i) the date and manner of service; - (ii) the names of the persons served; and - (iii) the mail or electronic addresses, facsimile numbers, or addresses of the places of delivery, as appropriate for the manner of service. - (2) Proof of service may appear on or be affixed to the papers filed. - (e) Non-acceptance of Papers by Clerk.
-If any paper is not accepted by the Clerk for filing, the Clerk must promptly notify the persons named in the certificate of service.
+- (1) In General.
+A paper presented for filing must contain either of the following: - (A) an acknowledgment of service by the person served; or - (B) proof of service consisting of a statement by the person who made service certifying: - (i) the date and manner of service; - (ii) the names of the persons served; and - (iii) the mail or electronic addresses, facsimile numbers, or addresses of the places of delivery, as appropriate for the manner of service. - (2) On or Affixed to the Paper Filed.
+Proof of service may appear on or be affixed to the papers filed. - (e) NON-ACCEPTANCE OF PAPERS BY CLERK.
+If any paper is not accepted by the clerk for filing, the clerk must promptly notify the persons named in the certificate of service.